HOA Homeowners' Rights Task Force

 Board overreach

-by Steph, 3 months ago
+by Steph, about 2 years ago

 For some years I have lived in an HOA which has periodically had at least one Board member who has tried to utilize fines as retribution against those who have questioned this person's actions within the HOA.
 This Board member apparently sees no hypocrisy in violating certain HOA rules while vigorously attempting to fine other residents for lesser transgressions.